Access Gate Instructions and Parking permits

 When you are expecting a guest or any other non-residents, including workmen, deliverymen, movers etc., you should instruct them to use the directory system at the callbox located next to the vehicle and pedestrian entry gates.
-They will press # and see an alphabetic listing of last names.
-Next to the names will be a directory number.
-When the directory number is entered, the System will call the telephone number you provided to us on the attached form.
+They will press the up or down arrow to see an alphabetic listing of last names.
+(Your unit number will NOT appear on the directory system.)
+Next to your name will be the directory number.
+When the directory number is entered, the System will call the resident phone number you provided to us.
 Once the resident has answered the call, they have two options:

-– Hang up or Dial an asterisk “*” to disconnect the call and deny access
+– Hang up to disconnect the call and deny access

 If the resident is on the phone and has call waiting, they will be notified that someone is at the gate via the normal call waiting procedure.
-The caller ID from the gate access system is “Tuscany Square”.
+The caller ID from the gate access system is “Gate System”.